 Walking on ice and trail running are entirely different.
 Thus, you need to want to know which outsole is best for each type of activity.

-Vibram is an industry leader in outsoles.
-Vibram offers it’s own Arctic Grip.
+Vibram is an industry leader in outsoles and that's why the best climbing shoes use it as well.
+Vibram offers it's own Arctic Grip.
 This is the most advanced winter weather gripping sole that Vibram has created.

 Arctic grip is designed to grip better and perform better on wet and dry ice.
 Vibram's Arctic Grip is an excellent choice for winter backpacking.